The quantum criticality of the Standard Model and the hierarchy problem: Introduction

 This work is organized as follows.
-First, in \Cref{sec:functionalSM}, we study the SM results obtained from functional methods and place them in the context of the standard perturbative picture.
+First, in \Cref{sec:functionalSM}, we introduce the SM results obtained from functional methods and place them in the context of the standard perturbative picture.
 This comparison allows us to identify what information is already encoded in the Wilsonian scheme, such as the evolution across different Higgs phases.
-We then proceed in \Cref{sec:SMPT} to analyze the phase structure of the SM class of theories and its evolution along the RG flow, focusing on the scalar sector.
-Having set the stage, in \Cref{sec:quantumPT}, we study the quantum phase transition present in the class of theories and its close relation to the hierarchy problem, highlighting the impact of the near-criticality of the SM even when new physics enters at the TeV scale.
+We then proceed in \Cref{sec:SMPT} to analyze the phase structure of the general SM class of theories and its evolution along the RG flow, particularly focusing on the scalar sector.
+Having set the stage, in \Cref{sec:quantumPT}, we study the quantum phase transition present in the class of theories and its close relation to the hierarchy problem, highlighting the impact of the near-criticality of the SM even when new physics enters at the TeV scale, which is particularly important in the context of the little hierarchy problem.
 In \Cref{sec:naturalness}, we quantify the fine-tuning associated with deforming the SM in various directions in parameter space, and use this to search for new physics scenarios that minimize fine-tuning in \Cref{sec:newPhysicsdeformations}.
 Finally, we conclude in \Cref{sec:conclusions}.